Deobap73/The-Human-Tech-Blog-Server/README.md

 A robust, secure, and scalable backend built with Node.js, Express, and TypeScript to power the **The Human Tech Blog**.
 Handles post creation, authentication (JWT & OAuth), comment management, category tags, token lifecycle with Redis, and now includes **Two-Factor Authentication (2FA)** for admins.

+**NEW:**

+- 🛠️ Professional DevOps scripts for database reset and admin setup (see **Database Maintenance & Admin Setup** below).
+- 🧑‍💻 All critical CLI scripts are TypeScript, strict mode, with robust error handling and security in mind.

 ---

 ## 🏠 Technologies Used